intel/pepc/docs/pepc-uncore.rst

    'max_freq_khz' file instead of 'min_freq_khz'.

 **--min-freq-limit**
-   Get minimum uncore frequency limit supported but the kernel.
+   Get minimum uncore frequency limit supported by the kernel.
 The supported mechanism is 'sysfs'.
-   In case of the 'intel_uncore_frequency_tpmi' driver, read /sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/initial_min_freq_khz'.
+   In case of the 'intel_uncore_frequency_tpmi' driver, read '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/initial_min_freq_khz'.
 In case of the 'intel_uncore_frequency' driver, read '/sys/devices/system/cpu/intel_uncore_frequency/package\_<NUMBER>_die\_<NUMBER>/initial_min_freq_khz'.

-   The 'tpmi' mechanism does not provide min/max uncore frequency limits, therefore not available.
+   The 'tpmi' mechanism does not provide minimum or maximum uncore frequency limits (the allowed range).
+The Linux uncore frequency driver determines these limits by reading and storing the default minimum and maximum frequencies from TPMI during initialization, assuming they were correctly configured by the BIOS during platform boot.

 **--max-freq-limit**
    Retrieve the maximum uncore frequency limit.
 Similar to '--min-freq-limit', but for the